Randall16/CryptocurrencyTracker/README.md

 ## Cryptocurrency Tracker

-An Android app that track the current and historic prices of popular cryptocurrencies such as Bitcoin.
+An Android app that tracks the current and historic prices of popular cryptocurrencies such as Bitcoin.

 ## Project Status